htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     **vm** universe jobs will default to an initial value of the disk image size.
-If not initialized by the job, non-**vm** universe jobs will default to an initial value of the sum of the job’s executable and all input files.
+If not initialized by the job, non-**vm** universe jobs will default to an initial value of the sum of the job's executable and all input files.
     :index:`EC2AccessKeyId<single: EC2AccessKeyId; ClassAd job attribute>`
     :index:`job ClassAd attribute<single: job ClassAd attribute; EC2AccessKeyId>`